2017 Chevrolet Grand Sport. All the goodies like the ZO6 BUT without the supercharger.

-WARNING: I was told NOT TO DRIVE A C7 Corvette.
-I was warned.
-But like playing in the street as a child and got hit several times, I went and drove one.
-My first drive was in a ZO6 with 650 horsepower.
+My first drive in a C7 was in a ZO6 with 650 horsepower.
 Darn near killed myself.
 I had a 2007 ZO6 with 505 horses and never needed all the ponies.
-So I opted for the Grand Sport which has all the things a ZO6 has except the 650 horse engine.
+So I opted for the Grand Sport which has all the things the ZO6 has except the 650 horse engine.
 This engine puts out 460-465 which is plenty for me.

 There is a WHOLE lot of technology going on in this car.
 A whole lot.
 With time and videos on You Tube the operation of most of the options becomes easier.

 The reason I was warned in the beginning was, if I drove one, I would want one and so that is exactly what happened.
 I drove that ZO6 and I was hooked.
 Not so much on the power, but on all the other things about the car.
 Ride, handling, comfort, space, feel, enjoyment, fuel economy, (yes I said fuel economy) it is thee best Corvette I have owned and I've had my share over my 66 years.

 I sold my 1964 when a dealer called and offered more than a fair deal.
 I have my 1966 Pontiac to wrench on and I needed a comfortable car.
 Vinyl seats, Arizona's 110 degree days, NO A/C, just didn't make for pleasurable cruises with the wife yelling about the noisy side pipes and the heat.
 Not to mention when I cranked up the 10 watt stereo.
 So, away went the 64 and I haven't looked back since.

 I ordered this in April 2017 and it was built the week of my birthday and the VIN even has my birthday in it.
 Wasn't that sweet of GM?
 It took 8 weeks to get the car but was worth the wait.